 Our children learn to read using systematic synthetic phonics and we follow the DfES Letters and Sounds programme in daily lessons throughout Key Stage 1 (see details below).
-This learning is enriched using other schemes such as Jolly Phonics where class teachers feel it is appropriate.
+This learning is enriched using schemes such as Jolly Phonics and Phonics Play where class teachers feel it is appropriate.

 Phonics is the link between letters (graphemes) and the sounds they make (phonemes), and is taught from EYFS through to Year Two.

 Letters and Sounds is taught in phases, the programme starts very basically with individual letter sounds, and gradually increases in complexity as the lessons move forward.

 Children learn that a sound can be made up of more than one letter (grapheme).
 They are shown various ways of making one sound and are given the opportunity, through games and word play, to find out common spelling patterns.
 Words from the current lesson of learning are put into context through sentences to help combine their understanding and add relevance to their learning.
 Phonics is the tool for decoding (reading) and encoding (writing) in the early years of learning.
 It can also be useful to children with some literacy difficulties and those learning English as a second language.

 At the end of Year 1 each pupil will take part in a Phonics Screening Check in order to see if they have reached a required standard.

 Letters and Sounds

 Letters and Sounds is a phonics resource published by the Department for Education and Skills.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic to children starting by the age of five, with the aim of them becoming fluent readers by age seven.